Furikuda/bork/docs/internals/security.rst

 Structural Authentication
 -------------------------

-Borg is fundamentally based on an object graph structure (see :ref:`internals`), where the root object is called the manifest.
+Bork is fundamentally based on an object graph structure (see :ref:`internals`), where the root object is called the manifest.

-Borg follows the `Horton principle`_, which states that not only the message must be authenticated, but also its meaning (often expressed through context), because every object used is referenced by a parent object through its object ID up to the manifest.
-The object ID in Borg is a MAC of the object's plaintext, therefore this ensures that an attacker cannot change the context of an object without forging the MAC.
+Bork follows the `Horton principle`_, which states that not only the message must be authenticated, but also its meaning (often expressed through context), because every object used is referenced by a parent object through its object ID up to the manifest.
+The object ID in Bork is a MAC of the object's plaintext, therefore this ensures that an attacker cannot change the context of an object without forging the MAC.

 In other words, the object ID itself only authenticates the plaintext of the